 CDFD contains pre-processed transaction and budget data.
 Transaction values are converted into USD, aggregated into quarters and then split into multiple rows where all values in all other data fields are the same.
 Data can be downloaded on a per country or per region basis.

 If a data user wants to find the financial information across countries and regions, data can be downloaded in bulk and combined.
 This combined data can then be merged with the list of relevant IATI Identifiers, and data for the relevant identifiers returned.

 1) In a new Excel file create a column of relevant IATI Identifiers.
 The column doesn’t need a title.
 Save this as a new Excel file.

-- First is the transaction or budget data.
+- First is the folder with all the CDFD files.
 Select the relevant table and highlight the IATI Identifier column.

 - Second is your table of relevant identifiers.
 Select this table and highlight the column of identifiers.

 18) Choose a Right Outer join, this will keep all rows from the first sheet that are mapped to the second (your relevant identifiers).

 (If you’re asked about security/privacy settings, click ‘Ignore’ and save.
 Also note, the names of the chosen files shouldn’t contain the word ‘merge’.)

 19) Once you’ve selected your two data sources, highlighted the columns to merge on, and selected the kind of join required, click ‘OK’.
 Then select ‘Close and Load.’

 20) This will start the process of merging and downloading the data.
 Note, this may take a long time!